Rocket Firework Photography

 A rocket is a pyrotechnic device made out of a paper tube that propels itself into the air in order to fly.
 Types of rockets include the skyrockets, which have a stick to provide stability during airborne flight; missiles, which rotate rather than having a stick for stability, or are shot out of a tube; and bottle rockets, smaller fireworks – 1½ in (3.8 cm) long, though the attached stick extends the total length to approximately 12 in (30 cm) – that usually contain whistle effects...
 From Wikepedia

 Here are some of the tips about shooting these kind of photograph.
 You need a tripod without that it is not possible to shoot these images.
 Framing should be vertical as the subject is.

 1. By taking precautions we will ensure that it will go upwards but it is difficult to know what path it will follow.
 I use wide angle lens for this.
 Currently I don't have a lens much wider than 18mm.
 Using telephoto lens for capturing the abstract of firework may also give nice shots.

 2. I place the rocket in a bottle on a surface area with substantial height while placing my camera on a tripod at lower height than the rocket.
-Take precaution for keeping your camera at safe distance since sometimes the nasty rocket may explode instead of giving a visual treat to your eyes.
+Take precaution for keeping your camera at safe distance since sometimes the nasty rocket may explode instead of just flying upwards.

-3. Use low ISO for avoiding any noise & artifacts.
+3. Use low ISO for avoiding any overexposure, noise & artifacts.